Tuesday, April 14, p.m. Room 34

 L.Brein, K.-P.Adlassnig, G.Kolousek, University of Vienna, Austria

-- An Application of Fuzzy Set Theory in a Diagnostic Process Extended
+An Application of Fuzzy Set Theory in a Diagnostic Process Extended in Time

 E.Rakus-Andersson, T.Gerstenkorn, University of Lodz, Poland